 Polymer sulphur coated urea (PCSCU):

-Reasons sulphur coated products have become popular are:
+Sulphur coated products have become popular because:

 - Secondly, they reduce leaching and volatilization;

 - Thirdly, sulphur is relatively cheap and lastly